This model is no longer sold new. It has been replaced by the Garmin Forerunner 970.

-Best for: Competitive runners, triathletes, and ultramarathon runners who want the complete Garmin running analytics suite: full maps, running dynamics, training load, race predictor, and race day guidance — in the lightest, most running-optimised Garmin form factor.
+Best for: Competitive runners, triathletes, and ultramarathon runners who want full maps, running dynamics, and premium build.

 Full details →Overdue for a refresh — no successor announced yet.
 Prices should be at their lowest